7: A Salowe Vision

 What would she look like if she got her beauty sleep?
 Lizzy wondered.

-Under the covers, she curled up.
-Blinked her eyes closed, and waited to be dragged back into recharge.
+Under the covers, the blonde worker curled up.
+Blinked pink eyes closed, and waited to be dragged back into recharge.
 Nope, nothing.
-She curled up tighter – the absence was letting the bed get annoyingly cool.
+She curled up tighter — the absence was letting the bed get annoyingly cool.
 Didn’t help that the insulation of these cheap covers was a bad joke.

 Yawning, flicking her screen, Lizzy keyboard-swiped out some dunks, but only half-attentively, and not because she was tired.
 None of these drones were worth her full attention, not really — Lizzy was thinking about Doll.